Burmese jade Gemstone

 If you adore brilliant emerald green with great translucency, then Burmese jade is a good option for you!

 Where Does Burmese Jade Come From?

 Shop LC sources Burmese jade from the Kachin region of Northern Myanmar (Burma).

 How is Burmese Jade Mined?

-Historically, jadeite in Burma was mined through artisanal methods, utilizing hand tools and traditional techniques.
-Miners used these techniques for centuries.
-After the military junta government took control of the country in the early 1960’s mining techniques were slowly mechanized.
+Burmese jade was mined through artisanal methods, utilizing hand tools and traditional techniques for centuries.
+However, after the military junta government took control of the country in the early 1960’s mining techniques were slowly mechanized.

-• Burmese jade possesses an even green color.
-The finest quality is a transparent emerald green, known in the gem trade as “Imperial jade.
+- Burmese jade possesses a brilliant green color.
+The finest quality is a transparent emerald green, known as the “Imperial Jade.”